 Cost-effective solutions for dynamic measurements with embedded MEMS sensors and data acquisition devices in a single box.

 IOLITEi 3xMEMS device is a DAQ device with an integrated low-noise MEMS accelerometer.
-There are three versions available:
+There are four versions available:

 Learn more about IOLITE 3xMEMS devices.

 Single or Multiple-Channel DAQ Devices

 A perfect solution where remote dynamic measurements of a small or large channel count are needed on a single spot.
 Available in IP20 version and IP67 casing.

 - static strain (optical)